rubentrancoso/mailserver-quicksetup/README.md

 ### Installation (10min)
 ```
-# ./install (will create a droplet if it do not exists or rebuild an existing one)
+# ./install (will create a droplet if it does not exists or rebuild an existing one)
 ```

 do a ssh on the remote host